rHomelab/LabBot-Cogs/README.md

 - `[p]verify role <role>` - Set the role to which users are added upon successful verification.

 Further configuration options can be seen with `[p]verify help`

+### VoiceWatch

+Analyzes voice channel activity and alerts upon suspicious patterns.

+- `[p]voicewatch logchannel [channel]` - Set the log output channel to the current (or specified) channel.
+- `[p]voicewatch time <int: time (hours)>` - Set/update the minimum hours users must be in the server before without triggering an alert.

 ### xkcd